origo-map/origo-documentation/content/introduction.md

-## Our API
+## Origo API

-Welcome to coolcorp biz!
-This is our API documentation.
+API documentation for the Origo map framework.